DUNE/ndlar_flow/README.md

     plt.ylabel('Light integral [ADC]')

 For more details on what different fields in the datatypes mean, look at the module-specific documentation.
-For more details on how to use the deferencing schema, look at the h5flow documentation [https://h5flow.readthedocs.io/en/latest/].
+For more details on how to use the dereferencing schema, look at the h5flow documentation [https://h5flow.readthedocs.io/en/latest/].